gyselax/gyselalibxx/docs/getting_started.md

 - **Data Structures**:
   - Serve as containers for data, often passed into operators for processing.
-  - Avoid embedding behavior directly into data structures; instead, let operators handle transformations.
+  - Avoid embedding behaviour directly into data structures; instead, let operators handle transformations.

 - **Operators**:
   - Should implement an `operator()` method, allowing them to be used as callable objects.